QuentinRa/blog.quentinra.dev/maths/graph/coloring/vertex.md

 * minoring: $\gamma(G) \ge |\text{longest_clique_of_G}|$
 * majoring: $\gamma(G) \le d_{max}(G)+1$ <span class="tms">(max degree+1)</span>

-The solution is say to be optimal when we can't find a better one.
+The solution is said to be optimal when we can't find a better one.

 <hr class="sr">

 ## Welsh-Powell greedy algorithm

-* order the vertex by decreasing degree
+* order the vertices by decreasing degree
 * while all vertices are not colored
     * pick the first not colored vertex
     * pick an unused color